Increase font size

 - Direct deposit allows the Cashier’s Office to electronically deposit a student’s financial aid refund to his/her personal checking or savings account.
 The Cashier’s Office strongly encourages students expecting a refund use direct deposit.
 Follow these instructions to sign up for direct deposit.
 If a student cannot pick up a check in person at the Cashier’s Office, he/she must be sure to have established direct deposit.

 - Charges for programs administered by the Summer School may not be deferred.
 Students must be sure to follow the published deadlines for payment.

-- Initial enrollment deposits may not be deferred unless their are extraordinary circumstances.
+- Initial enrollment deposits may not be deferred except in extraordinary circumstances.
 This process is determined by the Study Abroad Office.

 - Once a deposit has been paid, students with financial aid may request deferment of remaining charges through the Cashier’s Office.